Pragun100/CapitalOneSES/README.md

 # CapitalOneSES
-A repo of my submission for the Capital One Software Engineering Summit challenge
+A repo of my submission for the Capital One Software Engineering Summit challenge for which I was accepted to.

 https://pragun-capitalone-ses.herokuapp.com/